nesquick017/Difference-generator/README.md

 Output should be presented for you in _stylish_ (bu default) plain and json formats.

 ## How to install:
-Please do clone this repository.\
+Please do clone this repository and install Dependencies.
-Then run dependencies.
 You could could use the command belowe:
 ```
 make install